Dustin Jeffrey

-Dustin Jeffrey (born February 27, 1988) is a Canadian professional ice hockey centre who is currently playing for Grizzlys Wolfsburg of the Deutsche Eishockey Liga (DEL).
+Dustin Jeffrey (born February 27, 1988) is a Canadian former professional ice hockey center who played in the National Hockey League (NHL).
 Jeffrey was drafted as the 171st overall selection in the sixth round of the 2007 NHL Entry Draft by the Penguins.

 Playing career

 Jeffrey grew up in Courtright, Ontario, playing minor hockey for the Mooretown Flags and the Lambton Jr. Sting AAA teams of the Pavilion League.

 On October 9, 2007, Jeffrey signed a three-year entry-level contract with the Pittsburgh Penguins.
 He attended training camp with the Penguins in September 2008, and was assigned to the Wilkes-Barre/Scranton Penguins.

 Jeffrey tallied his first professional point in his second professional game in the AHL with the Wilkes-Barre/Scranton Penguins on October 11, 2008 against the Philadelphia Phantoms.
 He scored this goal a minute into the first period on goaltender Jean-Sébastien Aubin.

 Jeffrey made his NHL debut with the Penguins on December 26, 2008.
 He recorded his first point on December 30 and his first goal on January 1, 2009, both against goaltender Manny Fernandez of the Boston Bruins.
 He was called as spare for 2009 playoffs.
 Pittsburgh gave him a Stanley Cup ring, and included him on the team picture.
 Jeffrey however did not qualify to be included on the Stanley Cup.

 Jeffrey played with both the Pittsburgh and their AHL affiliate Wilkes-Barre multiple times during the 2010-11 NHL season.
 He played 25 games with the Penguins during the 2010–11 season, scoring seven goals and 12 points in 25 games.
 His season came to an end on March 24, 2011, when he was placed on the injured reserve due to a "lower body injury" after Philadelphia Flyers forward Jeff Carter fell on Jeffrey's right knee.
 It was revealed on April 5, 2011 that he had a torn ACL and had undergone surgery; he required six months' worth of rehabilitation and did not return until the start of the 2011–12 season.

 On July 12, 2011 Jeffrey signed a two-year, two-way contract with the Penguins worth $575,000 annually at the NHL level.
 On October 10, 2012, with the NHL lock-out in effect, Jeffrey signed a temporary contract with Croatian club KHL Medveščak Zagreb of the Austrian Hockey League.